Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2: Restricted paramagnetic quasi-quartet model

 with $|E^\pm_{ai}\ra=(|i+\ra\mp |i-\ra)/\sqrt{2}$ denoting the individual rotated Kramers doublet states in the transverse field.

-For the calculation of the necessary response functions for $J_y,O_{xy}$ one must transform the zero-field multipole operator matrices in Eqs.(\ref{eq:matdip}) and~(\ref{eq:matqua}) (the $4\times 4$ block) to the eigenstates in the applied field: i) For c-direction they are unchanged and $J_y, O_{xy}$ are identical to those in Eqs.(\ref{eq:matdip}) and~(\ref{eq:matqua}). ii) For a-direction ( $\bH\parallel \hat{{\bf x}}$ chosen) the transformation to the new basis in Eq.~(\ref{eq:eigen-a}) leads to
+For the calculation of the necessary response functions for $J_y$ and $O_{xy}$ one must transform the zero-field multipole operator matrices in Eqs.~(\ref{eq:matdip}) and~(\ref{eq:matqua}) (the $4\times4$ block) to the eigenstates in the applied field: i) For field in c-direction they are unchanged and $J_y$, $O_{xy}$ are identical to those in Eqs.~(\ref{eq:matdip}) and~(\ref{eq:matqua}). ii) For the a-direction ($\bH\parallel \hat{{\bf x}}$ chosen) the transformation to the new basis in Eq.~(\ref{eq:eigen-a}) leads to

-Comparing this with the c-axis field $\bH\parallel \hat{{\bf z}}$ direction in Eqs.(\ref{eq:matdip}) and~(\ref{eq:matqua}) we notice that the essential difference are {\em field-induced\/} quadrupolar matrix elements $\tM_Q$ in the split ground state Kramers doublet $\Gamma_7^{(1)}$ which appear for the a-axis field orientation but are absent in the c-axis field direction (because the latter does not mix the CEF eigenstates).
-Therefore for the latter there will be no mutual dependence of dipole and quadrupole moments in the field whereas for a-axis field direction such a dependence is induced.
-This distinction is at the origin of the strongly anisotropic behaviour of phase boundaries in the two field directions as derived in detail below.
+Comparing this with the c-axis field $\bH\parallel \hat{{\bf z}}$ direction in Eqs.~(\ref{eq:matdip}) and~(\ref{eq:matqua}) we notice that the essential difference are {\em field-induced\/} quadrupolar matrix elements $\tM_Q$ in the split ground state Kramers doublet $\Gamma_7^{(1)}$ which appear for the a-axis field orientation but are absent in the c-axis field direction (because the latter does not mix the CEF eigenstates).
+Therefore for the latter there will be no mutual dependence of dipole and quadrupole moments in the field whereas for the a-axis field direction such a dependence is induced.
+This distinction is at the origin of the strongly anisotropic behavior of phase boundaries in the two field directions as derived in detail below.

 The other matrix elements for a-axis field are simply modified (or interchanged) as compared to the zero-field case.
 Explicitly we have for the dipolar operators (with $\hat{\dotlessi}=(2,1)$ for $i=(1,2))$: